edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

   <img src="/content/uploads/2014/05/Hetzner1a.png" alt="Figure 6: Drill down via &quot;Jump to...&quot;" width="384" height="244" class="size-full wp-image-1274" srcset="/content/uploads/2014/05/Hetzner1a.png 384w, /content/uploads/2014/05/Hetzner1a-360x228.png 360w" sizes="(max-width: 384px) 100vw, 384px" />

   <p class="wp-caption-text">
-    Figure 6: Drill down via &#8220;Jump to&#8230;&#8221;
+    Figure 6: Drill down via "Jump to&#8230;"
   </p>
 </div>

 ### Network End-to-End Metrics

 Within the Network End-to-End Metrics we will find information about Loss, Latency, Jitter and Bandwidth of the connection.
 Again, these are nicely visible across a select-able time axis as well as across the different select-able agents.
 With this we can quickly determine that our IPv4 agent has a lower latency towards the destination then the IPv6 agent.
 As both agents are basically the same machine, this should not be the case (See Figure 7).
-Let&#8217;s drill down even more into the next layer of information.
+Let's drill down even more into the next layer of information.

 <div id="attachment_1266" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/05/Hetzner2.png" alt="Figure 7: Cause: Latency higher over IPv6 than IPv4" width="600" height="476" class="size-full wp-image-1266" srcset="/content/uploads/2014/05/Hetzner2.png 600w, /content/uploads/2014/05/Hetzner2-360x285.png 360w" sizes="(max-width: 600px) 100vw, 600px" />